 Take your time, you’ll love the many quiet spots along the way where you can stop for a swim or chill out with a picnic.
 Sections high above the breaking waves provide the perfect vantage point to snap a brag-worthy pic of the coastline.
 You can ride straight to Mon Repos or do the whole trail first and stop on your way back.
 So, grab a pushy and discover the Woongarra Coast by pedalling your way to Mon Repos.

 No bike?
 No worries!
 You can rent a bike at Bargara.
 Tip: make sure you stop on the headlands and look for whales between late June and early October #epic!

 Hit the beach

 There are beaches and there are beaches… and Mon Repos is a good ‘un—just ask the turtles!
 You can relax with a stroll along the golden sands gazing out to sea, or get busy building a sandcastle or flying a kite.
-Just remember to help protect our turtle nests—if you are visiting during turtle season flatten your sandcastles when you leave, and please stay off the sand dunes even out of turtle season!
+Just remember to help protect our turtles—if you are visiting during turtle season flatten your sandcastles when you leave, and please stay off the sand dunes even out of turtle season!
 Mon Repos beach is closed to public access from 6pm to 6am from 15 October to the end of April for turtle conservation purposes.